taotnpwaft/metadata/DISCORD_RULES.md

 * Please do not post any NSFW or obscene content.
 Any NSFW pictures and discussions will result in an instant ban.

-  * This includes text, images, or links featuring nudity, sex, hard violence, obsceneties or other graphically disturbing content.
+  * This includes text, images, or links featuring nudity, sex, hard violence, obscenities or other graphically disturbing content.

 * Please do not spam.